bkRahul/timetracker/README.md

 # timetracker
-A simple time tracking web application
+A simple time tracking web application created using laravel and vue js